Ferenc Mádl: Family

 Mádl was married to Dalma Némethy; they had one son, András and three grandchildren.
 His second cousin was Antal Mádl, a literary historian and teacher.
+Mádl was the great-uncle of TISZA leader Péter Magyar, who was the husband of former Minister of Justice Judit Varga between 2006 and 2023.

 Death

 Ferenc Mádl died aged 80 on 29 May 2011.
 Hungarian President Pál Schmitt paid tribute to Mádl upon learning of his death.
 A statement released by his office said, "Pál Schmitt learnt with deep sorrow of the former head of state's death, and on this day personally expressed his condolences to [Mádl's] family."
 Prime Minister Viktor Orbán commented on posted on his Facebook page, "We are shocked to hear the news.
 May he rest in peace!"

 On 6 June a memorial was held for the late President at the Parliament, where legislative Speaker László Kövér said that Ferenc Mádl was a Christian man, who brought with him his faith from the village where he was raised.

 He was buried in a Catholic ritual with military honours at the Fiumei Street National Cemetery on 7 June in a funeral ceremony starting at 16.30 CEST.